d-bow/Lights-Out/README.md

 ![](Lights-Out-Demo.gif)

-I created this website to study for an upcoming exam.
-I also used this as a challenge for myself to see if I could build a Javascript-based browser game using what I had learned in a one-semester course.
+I created this webpage to study for an upcoming exam.
+I also used it as a challenge for myself to see if I could build an HTML/Javascript-based browser game using what I had learned in a one-semester course.